 The car temperature gauge offers a look at the operating temperature of the engine.
 It’s normally located on the dashboard, near the speedometer.
 It’s designed to measure the coolant temperature, helping you see how hot or cold the motor is at any given time.

 The water pump helps to circulate coolant throughout the system.
 When it is in the engine, it gets heated up.
-Then, it’s cooled down when it gets to the radiator.
+It is then cooled back down when it gets to the radiator.
 The thermostat is required to maintain the appropriate temperature by stopping or starting the flow of coolant.
 There’s also a coolant temperature sensor found near the thermostat that sends the signal needed to create the gauge reading.

 Once you begin driving, the engine starts to heat up.
 During this process, heat is transferred to the coolant to regulate the temperature.
 Once the engine is warmed up and everything is running normally, it will read between 180 and 220 degrees Fahrenheit.